What are the 7 continents of the world? There are 7 Continents in the world.

 Although there are many ideas about the number of continents in the world, the number of continents in the world is considered 7 in this content.
 You can see 7 Continents of the World on the world map above.

-What are the 7 Continents of the World From Largest to Smallest by Land Area?
+What are the 7 Continents of the World?

 Asia, which is part of the old world land mass, is the world’s largest continent with 44,391,163 km².
 It is also the world’s highest continent with an average elevation of 1,010 m.
 This elevation of Asia is due to the Himalaya Mountains, which have the highest peaks in the world.